Other numbers and charges

 It’s free to call freephone numbers starting 0800 or 0808 from your mobile phone or landline.
 These changes came into effect on 1 July 2015, as part of the UK Calling changes.

-UK premium rate service numbers start with 09, while premium text services start with 5, 6, 7 or 8 and are usually a five or six digit number.
+Premium text services start with 5,6,7 or 8 and are usually a five or six digit number known as a short code.

 Some premium rate services run as a subscription.
 Premium services are not provided by O2, so if you want to query a service you’ve been charged for you’ll need to contact the sender directly.
 Most will automatically send a welcome text when you sign up, explaining how to cancel.